bernardonacif/aplic_piso/README.md

 ---

-# App for Calculating Materials for Floor Application
+# App for Calculating Materials for Floor Application (2017)

 ## Description

-This is an app developed during the Engineering course at the university.
+This is an app developed during the Engineering course at the university in 2017.
 The main objective of the app is to provide a solution for calculating the amount of material required for applying floor tiles in a given area.
 The app was initially developed in Portugol, then rewritten in Java, and later adapted for the Android platform.

 ## Features